han-nguyen-cyber/IT_360_Final_Project_Spring_2026/README.md

    ```
    chmod +x *.sh
    ```
-**4. To run the script, after the files are executable, you can launch the script with this:** \
+**4. To run the tool, after the files are executable, you can launch the script with this:** \
    ` ./main.sh `